 - 1. A salary increase for any reason other than annual General Pay Adjustment or Critical Employee under Subsection 6 below, or merit will be identified as a promotion action.
 The promotional pay increase may occur within the employee's current salary range or on a higher salary range.
 The movement of an employee to another position either within the same division or across the organization with an increase in pay is a promotion. - 2.
-When the promotion is to a higher salary range, the increase in pay will be a two (2) percent to four (4) percent increase to current base salary, per Hiring

-Authority direction, if current base salary is already above the new range minimum.
+When the promotion is to a higher salary range, the increase in pay will be a two (2) percent to four (4) percent increase to current base salary, per Hiring Authority direction, if the current base salary is already above the new range minimum.
 If current base salary is below the new range minimum, current base salary will be moved to the new range minimum.
 The County Manager may approve up to an additional ten (10) percent increase to the Hiring Authority's direction, whether the salary was above or below the new range minimum.
 Requests above the ten (10) percent additional must be approved by the Sedgwick County Board of Commissioners.
-Fire District employees being promoted from Firefighter to Lieutenant will receive a 4.5% increase and will be placed to the next closest step, without reducing pay.
-If employee is less than 90 days from step increase (when unfrozen), the promotion increase is figured on the new step pay.

-- 3. When the promotion occurs within the employee's current salary range, the increase in pay will be a two (2) percent to four (4) percent increase to current base salary per hiring authority direction.
+- When the promotion occurs within the employee's current salary range, the increase in pay will be a two (2) percent to four (4) percent increase to current base salary per hiring authority direction.
 The County Manager may approve up to an additional ten (10) percent increase.
 Requests above the ten (10) percent additional must be approved by the Sedgwick County Board of Commissioners. - 4.
-Promotions do not impact the employee's eligibility for a performance based merit.
+Promotions do not impact the employee's eligibility for a performance-based merit.
 If the promotion is to a new division and occurred between October 31 and December 31, the employee is eligible for the performance-based merit percentage of the prior division, funded by their new division. - 5.
-The County Manager retains authority to approve an increase in the salary of a "Critical Employee" within budget authority.
+The County Manager retains authority to approve an increase in the salary of a "Critical Employee" within the budget authority.
 Designation of "Critical Employee" shall be determined pursuant to the business needs of Sedgwick County in the Manager's discretion.
 If this provision is exercised, the County Manager shall report such action to the County Commissioners by the following business day.

-M. Fire District Step Increases
+M. Fire District Pay Plan